-We went on to learn that being baptized by the Holy Spirit means to be empowered, gifted, or to be grafted into the Body of Christ.
+We learned that being baptized by the Holy Spirit means to be empowered, gifted, or grafted into the Body of Christ.
 Being filled with the Holy Spirit means that the Holy Spirit guides us, controls us as we yield to him, and influences our lives.
 Walking in the Spirit means that we are actively following the guidance and promptings/influences of the Holy Spirit.

 This topic may appear more complicated than it should.
-The important thing to remember is this.
+However, the critical thing to remember is this.

 - Put your faith in Jesus Christ for salvation.

 - Receive the Holy Spirit, who makes you a part of the body of Christ

 - Yield your life to the Holy Spirit